Now Available as an Audiobook !

 TedxBearCreekPark !
-2021 could not be off to a more exciting start – a dream fulfilled – a Tedx talk !!
+2021 had an exciting start – a dream fulfilled – a Tedx talk !!

 So grateful for this opportunity to spread a much needed message – widely !